impossible98/nest-docs/docs/overview/controllers.md

 In order to create a basic controller, we use classes and **decorators**.
 Decorators associate classes with required metadata and enable Nest to create a routing map (tie requests to the corresponding controllers).

-::: info HINT
+:::info HINT

-For quickly creating a CRUD controller with the [validation](https://docs.nestjs.com/techniques/validation) built-in, you may use the CLI's [CRUD generator](https://docs.nestjs.com/recipes/crud-generator#crud-generator): `nest g resource [name]`.
+For quickly creating a CRUD controller with the [validation](../techniques/validation) built-in, you may use the CLI's [CRUD generator](../recipes/crud-generator#crud-generator): `nest g resource [name]`.

 :::